po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

   * Each mini-project is an opportunity for you to implement what you learned in that unit and work with a group to create an application in class.

-  * Reassure students that they are not expected to complete the project in the allotted time and instead encourage them to define their own, manageable scope of work as a group, while working to complete as much as they can.
+  * Reassure students that they are not expected to complete the project in the allotted time and instead encourage them to define their own manageable scope of work as a group, while working to complete as much as they can.

   * 🔑 For the first mini-project, you will be creating a landing page using HTML and CSS.
 Each of you will work on your own landing page.
 However, you will still be put into groups so that you can brainstorm and work together through the specifications of the mini-project.